darklang/docs/README.md

 - `main`
 - `gh-pages`

-The website is hosted from `gh-pages`, but everything there is auto-generated from `main`.
-When we want to make changes, we create a new branch of `main` with the format `username/my-change` and make as many commits as we need to.
+The website is hosted on `gh-pages`, but everything there is auto-generated from `main`.
+When we want to make changes, we create a new branch from `main` in the format `username/my-change` and make as many commits as we need to.
 Then, we create a new pull request from that branch with `main` as the base.
 When the pull request is merged, CircleCI will automatically deploy the changes from `main` to the website (it runs a script against the source files on `main`